-Lightfoot, Franklin & White rose to this challenge.
+Lightfoot rose to this challenge, and has parlayed that 1990's Alabama experience into a nationwide class action practice.
+Few firms anywhere can match the depth of Lightfoot's experience in this practice area.
 We have defended hundreds of class actions involving a broad array of legal claims and factual scenarios.
-By way of example, our firm has defended class claims based on the following alleged conduct: charging race-based life insurance premiums; accounting malfeasance; polluting air, surface water and groundwater; overstating mortgage escrow requirements; securities fraud; misleading product labeling; manufacturing and selling defective vehicle seatbacks, engine components and suspension systems; sending unsolicited advertisements by facsimile; including post-petition charges in bankruptcy proofs of claim; discrimination in employment practices, and charging late fees, overnight mailing fees and excessive mortgage points.
+By way of example, our firm has defended class claims based on charging race-based life insurance premiums; accounting malfeasance; polluting air, surface water and groundwater; overstating mortgage escrow requirements; securities fraud; misleading product labeling; manufacturing and selling defective vehicle seatbacks, engine components and suspension systems; sending unsolicited advertisements by facsimile; including post-petition charges in bankruptcy proofs of claim; discrimination in employment practices, and charging late fees, overnight mailing fees and excessive mortgage points; violation of the Telephone Consumer Protection Act, and claims against retailers arising out of stolen credit card information.
 We have also dealt with attempts to certify defendant classes.
 Many class certification issues never reach the appellate courts, but the following list of reported decisions provides a sense of the depth of our experience in this field.

 - Voyager Ins.
 Companies vs. Whitson (vacating plaintiff class in credit-insurance case: plaintiffs did not prove, inter alia, uniformity of reliance on allegedly fraudulent representations and were barred from class treatment by need to determine whether individual class members entered respective transactions under mistaken view of facts).